‘Someone I Used To Know’ is the latest book by Paige Toon.

 You know when you sit down with a Paige Toon book, there are always three essentials to get you through it.
 Tea, chocolate and tissues because always at some point there will be some reveal that will break your heart and only these three essentials will help and ‘Someone I Used To Know’ is no different.

 I loved Leah, her easy adaptation to new children coming into their lives as well as being an older sibling.
 She’s’ a strong woman who’s been through a lot and I really enjoyed reading her journey.
 Her own struggle with grief but also having two best friends that were going through stuff and she was there for both of them.
 I must admit I really did like George, with his kind soul and spirit.
 Paige has a wonderful knack of writing the ideal man in her books, deliciously handsome, charismatic and 9 times out of 10, I also fall for them!

 I also admired her parents for their kindness for giving so many children a better start in life, offering them security in their unstable world.

 This book is a life affirming and uplifting story that really made for tender and poignant reading and I genuinely never wanted it to end.
 Oozing with heart, charm and nostalgia, ‘Someone I Used To Know’ is a beautifully written and heartbreaking story about love, loss and family and is a must for read for all Paige Toon fans.

-You can pre-order ‘The Split’ from Amazon and will be available to buy from good bookshops from 18th March 2021.
+You can buy ‘Someone I Used To Know’ from Amazon and is available to buy from good bookshops.